 Backyard seepage, toilets that won’t flush, bathtubs that won’t drain, and illnesses from contaminated drinking water are a few of the problems related to these failures, not to mention the frustration of high repair or replacement costs.

-The Department of Health’s Pollution Control division issues permits and conducts inspections for all new onsite sewage disposal systems (also known as septic systems) as well as repairs to existing systems in Allen County.
+The Department of Health’s Environmental Services Division – Pollution Control Program issues permits and conducts inspections for all new on-site sewage disposal systems (also known as septic systems) as well as repairs to existing systems in Allen County.
 Sites are also evaluated to determine suitability for installation of septic systems.

 Below you will find information on state and local regulations, permit applications, information on septic system maintenance and other helpful resources.